 This Model was developed by economist Frankel in 1979.
-The Frankel model suggests (like the current account monetary model) that an increase in domestic money supply will, in the long-run depreciate the domestic currency while an increase in demand for the domestic currency will lead to its appreciation.
+The Frankel model suggests (like the current account monetary model) that an increase in domestic money supply will, in the long-run depreciate the domestic money supply will, in the long-run depreciate the domestic currency while an increase in demand for the domestic currency will lead to its appreciation.
 The interest rate of a currency also has an impact on the appreciation or depreciation of the domestic currency.
-If interest rate increase due to tight monetary conditions i.e: greater demand for the domestic currency, then the currency would appreciate whereas if the interest rate increase is a consequence of higher inflation then the currency would depreciate.
+If interest rate increase due to tight monetary conditions i.e. greater demand for the domestic currency, then the currency would appreciate whereas if the interest rate increase is a consequence of higher inflation then the currency would depreciate.